PRECIOUS-Gold rally takes a breather as dollar regains some ground

 By Kavya Guduru

-Jan 16 (Reuters) - Gold prices slipped from a more than eight-month high on Monday as the dollar firmed, although expectations that the U.S. Federal Reserve would be less aggressive on raising interest rates kept bullion well above the $1,900 per ounce pivot.
+Jan 16 (Reuters) - Gold prices edged lower from a more than eight-month high on Monday, but held above the key $1,900 per ounce level on expectations that the U.S. Federal Reserve will be less aggressive on raising interest rates.

-The dollar .DXY edged 0.3% higher, making gold a relatively less attractive bet for those holding other currencies.
+The dollar .DXY edged up 0.2%, making gold a less attractive bet for those holding other currencies.

 "The fact that gold has managed to surpass $1,915 in the last few days was a positive signal, and now gold is briefly consolidating," said Carlo Alberto De Casa, an external analyst at Kinesis Money, adding the main trend remains positive for bullion as investors see smaller rate hikes from the Fed.

-Fed funds futures are now pricing in a quarter-point interest rate hike by the U.S. central bank at its next meeting in February after data last week showed U.S consumer prices unexpectedly fell in December.
+After sharp rate hikes in 2022, markets are now pricing in a 91% chance of a smaller 25-basis-point increase when the Fed announces its policy decision in February, after data last week showed U.S consumer prices unexpectedly fell in December.
 FEDWATCH

-The University of Michigan Surveys of Consumers said last week the one-year inflation outlook slipped to a preliminary reading of 4.0% this month - the lowest reading since April 2021.

 Gold, which pays no interest, tends to benefit when interest rates are low as it reduces the opportunity cost of holding bullion.